 Paperback.
 Condition: Good.
 No Jacket.
 Pages can have notes/highlighting.
 Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
 Seller Inventory # G0137269366I3N00

 Paperback.
-Condition: Very Good.
+Condition: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0137269366I4N00
+Former library book; Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0137269366I3N10

 Seller: Pella Books, Pella, IA, U.S.A.